codinghare5/astro-static-site/src/pages/posts/knows-it-all.md

 These solutions can help employers tap into the hidden strengths of staff with autism and other neurodiverse conditions and therefore provide a significant return on investment.

-**[Contact us](/contact)** now for a confidential chat about autism or neurodiversity in the workplace.
-We will be happy to help.
-Alternatively call Jen on 07717 404846.